3-manifolds/SnapPy/doc_src/installing.rst

 The last command registers the SnapPy app with your desktop system and starts SnapPy.
-In the future, you can start SnapPy by using the desktop search tool with Gnome or the main menu with KDE.
+In the future, you can start SnapPy by using the desktop search tool with GNOME or the main menu with KDE.
 You can pin the icon to your Dash or Task Bar for easy access.
 From a terminal window, you can also start the app by typing ``SnapPy`` provided ``~/bin`` is in your `$PATH <https://opensource.com/article/17/6/set-path-linux>`_.